Why Society Should Value Canine Education

 In the United States, there are compulsory education laws, which mandate that children attend school (public, private or home) by a certain age, and state they are not allowed to drop out (should they decide to) until a specific age.
 These laws were developed to help literacy rates, protect against child labor, and to better the population as a whole.
 Unfortunately, there’s no such law to promote canine education.

 If we, as a society, promote the importance of education for people, then I propose that it’s high time we advocate for a similar system for inquisitive canines.
 Dogs (and other non-human animals) are becoming more a part of our everyday culture.
 I submit that we will only benefit if we establish similar requirements for our canine companions in order for them to not only adapt, but also to contribute in positive ways and gain wider acceptance.

-According to a 2015 Harris Poll, 95% of Americans consider their pet as part of the family – I know I certainly do!
-So if this is the case, then why not go above and beyond the birthday present, special homemade treats and spa sessions by giving our dogs an education that not only enhances their home life, but also allows them to become an upstanding member of society?
+According to this recent Harris Poll, 95% of Americans consider their pet as part of the family – I know I certainly do!
+So if this is the case, then why not go above and beyond the birthday present, special homemade treats and spa sessions by giving our dogs a canine education that not only enhances their home life but also allows them to become an upstanding member of society?

 One reason I became a certified dog trainer was because I wanted to be able to bring my own dog to as many places as possible.
 My rationale was that if all dogs were well-mannered, then they would be welcomed by more people and into more places, and eventually would help change our “no dogs allowed” culture to “courteous canines welcomed.”

 How great would that be?
 (Bark once if you agree, twice if you enthusiastically concur!)